-Parts of Speech: Explains the eight parts of a speech and how this information applies to writing and delivering a speech.
+Parts of Speech: The University of Ottawa Writing Centre's electronic grammar course provides this page that explains the eight parts of a speech and how this information applies to writing and delivering a speech.

 Rhetoric of 9-11 Terrorist: "This SPECIAL ISSUE of the Online Speech Bank contains active links to historic and recent speeches and other rhetorical artifacts following the 11 September 2001 attacks in New York and Washington D.C.
 Material in audio and streaming video formats requires a digital-audio player."